appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ## Vesper Architectural Overview

 The use of vesper tokens in communications will allow for a trust model enabled by a three party trust system based on an agreed set of vetting policies with a set of privacy enabled features to allow for selective disclosure for communications that require authorized use of a telephone number with the ability to support use-cases that require anonymity all the way up to full disclosure of vetted persona information if that is desired.
 The establishment of roles that facilitate the trust of the association of a telephone number and other entity information is in the form of claims made by authoritative or identified trusted actors in the eco-system.
 This document defines these roles as Claim Agents that have specific types with associated standard mandatory and optional key values.
-This document defines the following Claim Agent roles, Vetting Claim Agent (VCA), Telephone Number Claim Agent (TNCA), Rich Call Data Claim Agent (RCDCA), and Consent Claim Agent (CCA).
+This document defines the following Claim Agent roles, Vetting Claim Agent (VCA), Right to Use Claim Agent (RTUCA), Rich Call Data Claim Agent (RCDCA), and Consent Claim Agent (CCA).
 The responsibilities of Claim Agents generally and of each specific type will be detailed in the document and a Claim Agent type registry is established.
 Future documents may define other Claim Agent types and associated claim key values.
 Claim Agents make claims about the end entity that is the holder of a telephone number or set of numbers who is referred to as the Subject Entity (SE) as the subject of the claims.
 All claim agents are required to be registered with a Notary Agent (NA) who acts in a neutral role but critically maintains a graph of authorized and responsible parties that issue claims.
 These claims are recorded and “notarized” via a transparency log with a corresponding receipt that proves the transaction happened and who issued the claims and the telephone number identity associated.
 The SE is associated however is opaque for privacy considerations.
 Claims are optionally able to be made publicly visible for the additional trust and for enabling uniqueness, so either a mistaken or illegitimate claim to an identity attribute can be prevented for those that require that uniqueness to be enforced, i.e. a business name or logo.
 All of the claims represented by an SD-JWT {{I-D.ietf-oauth-selective-disclosure-jwt}} and a transparency receipt are deposited into a digital “wallet” held by the SE, these selectively disclosable set of claims are then able to be presented by wrapping the selected SD-JWTs as “vesper” claims in a “vesper” PASSporT that is signed by a delegate certificate {{RFC9060}} provided by an authorized telephone number provider and tied to the assigned telephone numbers in the TNAuthList of the delegate certificate.
 This signed “vesper” PASSporT is then attached to a set of communications with a specific destination party verifier, in the context of STIR this would be delivered using a SIP identity header field verifiable by a STIR Verification Service defined in {{RFC8824}}.
 The verifier then has proof of both the issuers of the claims, receipts to represent the notarization of the claims being made, and the tie to a authentically delegated certificate confirming the current assignment and right to use the telephone number.

 # Terminology